HARBOR DEBRIS – USE 311

 • The City has contracted an on call service for Debris Removal

-(our assessment funds to be used to pay for this service so report wisely)
+(our assessment funds will be used to pay for this service so report wisely)

 • Shopping Carts, large Palm fronds, Large items following winds

-• Trash and debris that is more than homeowners & boaters can remove.
+• Trash and debris or algae that is more than homeowners are able to remove

 We can cut costs by lending a hand!